The Philosophy of Human Flourishing [pt. 2]: The Morality and Aesthetics of Human Flourishing

 As an individual has an intuitional morality that lends itself toward human flourishing, an individual contains an intuitional aesthetic that admires flourishing as represented in beauty.
 When a man is attracted to a woman’s beauty what is subconsciously most appealing to him are her fertility signals; for example, when women are near ovulation (most fertile) they have slightly more pink lips because of increased blood flow, this increased blood flow also pinkens the cheeks and adds more contrast to a women’s darkened area around the eyes.
 The features associated with peak fertility are the same features that a women accentuates when she wears make up: this creates the illusion of fertility.
 Similarly, a women is attracted to a man’s strength, status and resources: all necessary conditions for the protection and nurturing of children.
 Beauty in humans is representative of the necessary conditions for children, a crucial aspect of human flourishing.
 The aspects of mankind that show the strength and ingenuity of men, along with the fertility and beauty of women, illuminate the natural order and aesthetics of human relationships.
 Traditional art and aesthetics ought to be promoted in society as healthy, while art sophists — whose philosophy negates the conditions necessary for flourishing — ought to be ostracized.

 As beauty through flourishing ought to be found in the art focused on the individual, the art focused on nature should hold a standard of flourishing as well.
 Flourishing as an aesthetic is found both in the violent storm and a peaceful sea; the violent storm in all its death and destruction is necessary for a low time preference in society.
 It weeds out the weak who lacked the foresight and rationality to plan ahead: to fast today and feast tomorrow.
 The peaceful sea could represent the abundance of life and the flourishing of nature.
 It is the fulfillment of a stronger community after the violent storm of the past.
 An aesthetic of evil is necessary for the aesthetic of good.
 The aesthetic of violence is necessary for the aesthetic of peace.
 The duality of nature should be represented in art to free our human desire for beauty.
 There is no strength, intelligence and beauty in mankind if we make the weak, dumb and ugly live as the noble.
-An artist who upholds the weak as a model for culture is creating the conditions necessary to destroy society.
 The traits of nature that create a flourishing of society ought to be represented in art.
-While those traits of nature and mankind that represent decadence and degeneracy: fatness, homosexuality, whores, urine, fecal matter, trash, sickness, performance art, delusion, feminism, democracy, multiculturalism, etc. (all common themes in modern art) ought to be purged from our culture.
-The art sophists who encourage idealistic depictions of such behavior should be ostracized from society, for if action is not taken against them it allows their anti-morals to corrupt morals and flourishing.
-Though nature performs this process for us (as eventually the parasites reach critical mass and nature can no longer support them), strong and noble philosophers have the aesthetic duty to side with nature over the unnatural.
-If we are to be noble aesthetic philosophers and artists — preaching the natural forms of beauty — then the unnatural modern scourge must be stopped.
+The artists who encourage idealistic depictions of such a civilization should be uplifted and shared in society.

 In conclusion, what is morally wrong is what prevents man from fulfilling his evolutionary potential of generating new and better versions of himself and society, and in the long term, fulfilling his metaphysical destiny of human flourishing.
-Our soul is marginal and in constant conflict with our subjective and egocentric physical existence.
 To be truly good and realize a lasting influence on the world we must not consider what merely benefits ourselves in the short-run, but what we must do to benefit our society in the long-run.
 The man who places the good of nation and society foremost to himself is the better man.
 Our will (ends) should align with our moral intuitions and truth, and our rationality should always align with our moral intuitions — lest we be sophists.
 When our will does not align with truth and moral intuitions (or we do not bother to consider truth and morality) we lose sense of our purpose and experience nihilism.
 Nihilism, both culturally and individually is a sign that we are morally wrong and that we ought to reconsider an existential element of our life or culture.

 [Part three of this series will be on the proper form and role of government and economy in society.]